 I have a confession to make: I despise organization.

 Don't misunderstand.
 I would love to be organized.
 But I am convinced my abilities are limited.

 Getting ready for church, for example, was a nightmare when I lived in the Bible Belt back when church attire was in a class by itself.
 Finding shoes and socks that matched 18 feet was a routine Sunday morning frustration--also in a class by itself.
 One morning we were down to the wire and I was frantically throwing shoes out of the shoe basket, crying, "I

 Around our house, a new year always stirs up talk of new goals.
 Here are my goals- some old, some new- for 2017.

 I will not scold happy noise.

-I will, without apology, be the nutrition, grammar, hygiene, wardrobe, curfew and screen police.
+I will, without apology, be the nutrition, hygiene, and screen police.

 I will increase book and board game time and decrease screen time in my home.